bo3b/3Dmigoto/FC4/README.md

    than SSAO, but has some minor artefacts on some surfaces.
 SSAO may not work on earlier versions of the game.

-6. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
-Off works, but shadows will have a 1 frame sync issue, and may appear to lift off the ground while walking.
-SMAA is not recommended.

-7. Disable motion blur, as it causes rendering artefacts.
+6. Disable motion blur, as it causes rendering artefacts.

-8. If you are using SLI, set terrain to medium or lower to get good performance.
+7. If you are using SLI, set terrain to medium or lower to get good performance.

 Known Issues